zheniu/stochastic-cslr/README.md

 ### 4. Train your own model

 The configuration files for deterministic and stochastic fine-grained labeling are put under `config/`.
 The training script is based on a PyTorch experiment runner [torchzq](https://github.com/enhuiz/torchzq/tree/main/torchzq), which automatically reads the hyperparameters in the yaml file and pass them to `stochastic_cslr/runner.py`.

-Before running, you need to change to the data path to the `phoenix-2014-multisigner/` folder.
+Before running, change the data path to `phoenix-2014-multisigner/` first.

 #### Train (for instance, dfl):